pjotrp/heyu-run/README.md

 which adds the timed command to the event queue.

-run the script and execute programmed state changes
+Run the script and execute programmed state changes

 ```sh
 js bin/heyu-run.js --exec | sh
 ```

-Exec mode is the only mode that can change the state machine itself.
-This can be run from a cron job - say every few minutes.
+Exec can be run from a cron job - say every few minutes.
 We make sure no two jobs can write to the same file at the same time (through a write lock).